 The Childcare Programs

-The mission of this program is about offering vulnerable children in the community a level of care that they do not receive at home, either because they come from poorer families or they are orphaned and live at the centers.
+The mission of this program is about offering vulnerable children in the community a level of care that they do not receive at home, either because they come from poorer families or they live at the centers.
 Some of these children have HIV/AIDS and have been abandoned by family members.
 Sadly, due to the stigma attached to HIV/AIDS, these children are often neglected in Africa.
 The children volunteers come into contact with during their placement have been extremely disadvantaged by their circumstances and will have endured a great deal of hardship - much of it holding back their development.
 Love Volunteers works with multiple centers around Nairobi which offer many different experiences.

 Goals of this Project: